nrajora/word_puzzle/README.md

 Coming soon...
 Ability to test the features

 Ability to Customize the labels

-Ability to Customize number of words per puzzle Ability to Add Table, Header, Footer to the puzzles Ability to Add images to the puzzles
+Ability to Customize number of words per puzzle

+Ability to Add Table, Header, Footer to the puzzles

+Ability to Add images to the puzzles

 Ability to Add more kids of puzzles

-Keep in touch:
+Keep in touch (fill in the blanks) nitinr708 outlook com
-nrajora708 ig